worldline/angular-training/docs/src/typescript/README.md

 }
 ```
 ### [1] Classes
 The main building blocks of Angular (services, components, pipes, directives...) are classes.
 The constructor mainly serves dependency injection purposes.
 Here, we're seeing a syntax where the `service` argument is provided with a visibility modifier, it is a shorthand notation to declare a field on a class.
-The two following exemples are stricly equivalent:
+The two following examples are stricly equivalent:
 ```typescript
 class Cat {
   constructor(public name: string) {}